clungu/clungu.github.io/_posts/2020-01-20-On_Cross_Entropy.md

-Ok, using the tensorflow / keras version leads to the following 3 questions:
+OK, using the tensorflow / keras version leads to the following 3 questions:
 * why do we get 2 values?
 * what do these values mean?
 * how can make our numbers match?